roberjo/n8n-ai-automations/README.md

 # The Recap AI + AI Automation Mastery n8n Workflows

-Collection of n8n workflows and automations created and maintained by [The Recap AI](https://recap.aitools.inc) — Join our free community [AI Automation Mastery](https://www.skool.com/ai-automation-mastery-group) to connect with AI builders learn how to build n8n automations step-by-step.
+Collection of n8n workflows and automations created and maintained by The Recap AI — Join our free [AI Automation Community](https://www.skool.com/ai-automation-mastery-group) to connect with AI builders learn how to build n8n automations step-by-step.

 ## Workflows